 10 Things to do Before You Call an Estate Agent

-Preparing your house for sale thoroughly is vital if you want to sell it fast and for the maximum amount of money.
-Within the space of a year I sold 2 houses; both sold within a week and for well about the asking price.
-However before selling either of them I spent a lot of time preparing them for sale, well before I called an Estate Agent.
-So here are 10 best tips for selling your house:
+If you want to sell fast and for top dollar, you need to get your house ready to sell by preparing thoroughly.
+Within the space of a year I sold 2 houses; both sold within a week and for well above the asking price.
+Before putting either house on the market I spent a lot of time getting them ready to sell, well before I called an Estate Agent.
+So here are my 10 best tips for selling your house:

 My Most Important Tip Of All My Tips For Selling Your House:

 My most important of all my tips for getting your house ready to sell is that most people have absolutely no imagination (and I mean none!), so you really have to sell the dream of living in your house to them.
 Make your house look and feel as wonderful as it possibly can.
 That includes for the Estate Agents when they come round to give you a valuation.
 Contrary to popular belief, Estate Agents are actually human beings!
 They are as easily swayed as anyone else.
 They also want to make their job as easy as possible.
 If your house looks like a tough sell for them, they will tend to give you a lower valuation.
 So it is just as important to make sure it looks as good for them as for a potential buyer.